Why Does the Delicate Touch of Divine Jasmine Feel Like a Whisper from the Heart of Nature? (2025)

 Key aromatic compounds in fragrant jasmine and their effects

 We look at the key compounds in jasmine’s scent.
 Benzyl acetate, indole, jasmone, linalool, and methyl jasmonate are the main players.
-Benzyl acetate adds a sweet, floral note.
-Linalool brings a soft, lavender-like quality.
-Jasmone adds a green, floral touch.
+Benzyl acetate contributes a sweet, floral note, while linalool provides a soft, lavender-like aroma.
+Jasmone adds a green, floral character, and indole, present in very small amounts, enhances depth and warmth.

 Neuroscience of calming scent responses and mood